Democrats prevent Texas House from moving forward with Trump-backed congressional map

 Paxton, who is running for U.S. Senate, said on X that Democrats who “try and run away like cowards should be found, arrested, and brought back to the Capitol immediately.”

+University of Houston law professor David Froomkin cast doubt on Abbott's and Paxton's interpretation, saying it's “baseless” to claim the lawmakers in question have abandoned their seats when their absence is clearly tied to the current legislative debate.

-The Republican response is accelerated compared with the 2021 dispute, when weeks passed before the GOP majority opted for civil arrest warrants.
+Still, the Republican response is accelerated compared with the 2021 dispute, when weeks passed before the GOP majority opted for civil arrest warrants.
+Froomkin said Abbott could be using the mere possibility of legal wrangling over their jobs to intimidate lawmakers into returning to Austin.

 The state of the vote